Levi-5k/smarterknob/README.md

 Future plans:
  - consider switch to using an ESP32-S3-MINI-1 module
  - get wifi configured and working (probably MQTT?).
 Currently memory is an issue with the full display framebuffer sprite.
-PSRAM might fix this (requires newer ESP-IDF & unreleased Arduino core, and from a brief test I got horrible performance with PSRAM enabled), or the next item might help reduce memory:
+PSRAM might fix this (requires newer ESP-IDF & unreleased Arduino core, and from a brief test I got horrible performance with PSRAM enabled), or the next item might help reduce memory.
+A basic TCP server implementation is now available; see `doc/wifi_updates.md`.
  - migrate to LVGL, for better display rendering and easy support for menus, etc. Shouldn't require a full 240x240x24b framebuffer in memory, freeing some for wifi, etc.
  - Home Assistant integration, or other real-world applications
  - ???